riscv-non-isa/tg-nexus-trace/README.md

 # TG RISC-V Nexus Trace
 ## Curent Status

+* Feedback from ARC provided (as set of github issues)

 * 1.0.0-rc9 2023/9/10 for ARC Review

   * Updates after emails to TG (detailed PDF with report emailed to TG).